 The Corporation owns a national license for a French-language digital specialty channel, TVA Sports, devoted to every aspect of sports by focusing on professional sports of general interest.
 This channel was launched on September 12, 2011.
-Its Website is accessible at tvasports.ca.
+TVA Sports content is accessible on the website www.tvasports.ca and on its mobile app.

 In 2014, TVA Sports became the National Hockey League's official French-language broadcaster in Canada for the next 12 years starting with the 2014-2015 season.
 In January 2017, TVA Sports became the exclusive broadcaster of the Montreal Impact games in French, as well as an official broadcaster of the Major League Soccer ("MLS") for the next five years.
+In 2018, the agreement with the MLS was extended until 2022.